Lent 2026 Bible Study

 Many people carry a quiet fear about the future.
 Questions about world events, faith, and stability are common.
 Some even wonder about end times signs in 2026 and what they mean.

-Instead of fear, Scripture points us to trust.
+Instead of fear, Scripture gently points us toward trust.

 Suggested Bible passages: